-- 1. Structures accessory to a single-family dwelling or a farm and more than 200 SF in coverage. - 2.
+- 1. Structures accessory to a single-family dwelling or other permitted use. - 2.
 One (1) roadside produce / garden stand up to 64 SF on property where the materials being sold are grown. - 3.
-Swimming pools, tennis courts, and similar recreational facilities and their appurtenances including but not limited to, decks, pumps and/or bath houses provided they are not located in a front yard unless in the back half of the lot or parcel. - 4.
+Swimming pools, tennis courts, and similar recreational facilities and their appurtenances including but not limited to, decks, pumps and/or bath houses provided they are not located between the principal building and the street except that this limitation shall not apply if the recreation facility will be located in the rear half of the lot or parcel. - 4.
 Farm buildings and structures accessory to a farm including greenhouses provided that any such buildings or structures used for housing livestock or poultry or for storage of fertilizer or manure shall be located at least 100 feet from any property line. - 5.
 Professional home activity in accordance with Section 5.B.3 of these Regulations. - 6.
 Short-term rental of all or part of a dwelling or short-term rental of a property when not in accordance with Section 3.B.3.1.9 (either the owner is not on the property, more than three bedrooms, or more than 30 days) in accordance with Section 5.N.4 of these Regulations with the express provision that the Zoning Permit shall only be valid for one-year. - 7.
 Fences and walls (including retaining walls) when more than 6 feet in height and located in conformance with applicable setbacks. - 8.
 Solar facilities.